external-popup-close

 Profitability and profit quality:

 Customers are the heart of the business.
 Thus, the Bank needs to focus on how well the Bank engages with customers and the quality of services, in addition to the short-term financial performance.
 This will ensure that customers are satisfied with the products and services which will help generate sustainable income in the future.
-Example of indicators measured include customer satisfaction score, number of mainbank customers, and number of customers using the Banks’ digital platform.
+Example of indicators measured include customer satisfaction score, number of main bank customers, and amount of CASA balance.

 Market conduct:

 The Bank places utmost importance on market conduct which is fundamental to our business in building and fostering customers’ trust and confidence in our bank.
 It is our responsibility to ensure fair dealing by offering products and services transparently, fairly, and responsibly, that are suitable to clients’ risk profile as well as their financial knowledge and understanding.
-The indicator that the Bank monitors is the result of regulator’s assessment on our market conduct performance.
+The indicator that the Bank monitors is the result of customer complaints as well as regulator’s assessment on our market conduct performance.

-Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank, especially in this time of the merger between two bans.
-Given the merger situation, the Bank plans to retain talents within the organization and ensures that employees are effectively managed.
-Indicator that the Bank measures is the percentage of talent attrition.
+Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank.
+The Bank plans to retain employees and ensures that they are effectively managed.
+Indicator that the Bank measures is the percentage of employee attrition.

 Sustainability:

-The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services, and to identify business opportunities to create positive impacts.
-As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, IT stability and security, data breaches, reduction in resource consumption (energy, GHG, water), loan with positive environmental and social impacts, and the number of customers joined healthy borrower program.
+The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services.
+The Bank has set its aspiration to achieve net zero.
+As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, reduction in resource consumption (energy, GHG), loan with positive environmental and social impacts, and the participation of debt consolidation program.

 Profitability and profit quality:

 Customers are the heart of the business.
 Thus, the Bank needs to focus on how well the Bank engages with customers and the quality of services, in addition to the short-term financial performance.
 This will ensure that customers are satisfied with the products and services which will help generate sustainable income in the future.
-Example of indicators measured include customer satisfaction score, number of mainbank customers, and number of customers using the Banks’ digital platform.
+Example of indicators measured include customer satisfaction score, number of main bank customers, and amount of CASA balance.

 Market conduct:

 The Bank places utmost importance on market conduct which is fundamental to our business in building and fostering customers’ trust and confidence in our bank.
 It is our responsibility to ensure fair dealing by offering products and services transparently, fairly, and responsibly, that are suitable to clients’ risk profile as well as their financial knowledge and understanding.
-The indicator that the Bank monitors is the result of regulator’s assessment on our market conduct performance.
+The indicator that the Bank monitors is the result of customer complaints as well as regulator’s assessment on our market conduct performance.

-Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank, especially in this time of the merger between two bans.
-Given the merger situation, the Bank plans to retain talents within the organization and ensures that employees are effectively managed.
-Indicator that the Bank measures is the percentage of talent attrition.
+Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank.
+The Bank plans to retain employees and ensures that they are effectively managed.
+Indicator that the Bank measures is the percentage of employee attrition.

 Sustainability:

-The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services, and to identify business opportunities to create positive impacts.
-As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, IT stability and security, data breaches, reduction in resource consumption (energy, GHG, water), loan with positive environmental and social impacts, and the number of customers joined healthy borrower program.
+The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services.
+The Bank has set its aspiration to achieve net zero.
+As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, reduction in resource consumption (energy, GHG), loan with positive environmental and social impacts, and the participation of debt consolidation program.

 Profitability and profit quality:

 Customers are the heart of the business.
 Thus, the Bank needs to focus on how well the Bank engages with customers and the quality of services, in addition to the short-term financial performance.
 This will ensure that customers are satisfied with the products and services which will help generate sustainable income in the future.
-Example of indicators measured include customer satisfaction score, number of mainbank customers, and number of customers using the Banks’ digital platform.
+Example of indicators measured include customer satisfaction score, number of main bank customers, and amount of CASA balance.

 Market conduct:

 The Bank places utmost importance on market conduct which is fundamental to our business in building and fostering customers’ trust and confidence in our bank.
 It is our responsibility to ensure fair dealing by offering products and services transparently, fairly, and responsibly, that are suitable to clients’ risk profile as well as their financial knowledge and understanding.
-The indicator that the Bank monitors is the result of regulator’s assessment on our market conduct performance.
+The indicator that the Bank monitors is the result of customer complaints as well as regulator’s assessment on our market conduct performance.

-Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank, especially in this time of the merger between two bans.
-Given the merger situation, the Bank plans to retain talents within the organization and ensures that employees are effectively managed.
-Indicator that the Bank measures is the percentage of talent attrition.
+Employees are one of the key elements in driving service excellence; thus, human capital development is crucial to the Bank.
+The Bank plans to retain employees and ensures that they are effectively managed.
+Indicator that the Bank measures is the percentage of employee attrition.

 Sustainability:

-The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services, and to identify business opportunities to create positive impacts.
-As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, IT stability and security, data breaches, reduction in resource consumption (energy, GHG, water), loan with positive environmental and social impacts, and the number of customers joined healthy borrower program.
+The Bank strives to integrate sustainability aspects into the business, aiming to avoid and minimize negative impacts of our operations, products, and services.
+The Bank has set its aspiration to achieve net zero.
+As environmental, social and governance aspects are embedded in the business in the short- and long-term perspectives, the Bank tracks various indicators that reflecting our ESG performance including corporate governance report score, reduction in resource consumption (energy, GHG), loan with positive environmental and social impacts, and the participation of debt consolidation program.